-The answer is that goldfish do sleep, but not in the same way we do.
-Goldfish sleep is more like “resting".
+Goldfish do sleep, but not in the same way people do.
+Goldfish sleep is more like resting.

 All about goldfish sleep

 You’ll notice that your goldfish don’t close their eyes when they sleep.
 This is because they can’t!

 Goldfish don’t have eyelids, so even when they want to rest, they have to keep their eyes open all of the time.

 This means that your goldfish is always reasonably alert and will be startled if you make sudden movements near your aquarium or switch on your aquarium light.
 You should try to avoid startling your goldfish in this way, as stress is not good for their health.